vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Jayaswal, Vidula & Arvind Kumar Singh & Meera Sharma 2017

 The Sacred Landscape of Mundeshwari.
 The ‘Oldest Living’ Temple.
-Aryan Books/J˜

-nāna-Pravāha, New Delhi/Varanasi.
+Aryan Books/Jñāna-Pravāha, New Delhi/Varanasi.
 New Discoveries in the History of Varanasi 5.

 Jha, Shaktidhar